argodev/studies/ot_survey/OT_Class_07_Manuscript.md

 The Psalms about the Messiah are not hard to recognize.
 Psalm after psalm focuses our attention this great and glorious king of Israel, so great and glorious, in fact, they must be prophetic.

 We already saw an example of one of these Psalms in Psalm 2, that tells about this coming Messiah who will be installed as king, and who will dash his enemies like pieces of pottery.
 What do we do with psalms like this?
-Again, we want to ask what the New Testament say about them.
+Again, we want to ask what the New Testament says about them.
 Speaking to the Jews in Acts 4, Peter and John say this passage is about Jesus (Acts 4:26).
 So does the author of Hebrews (1:5).

 __Psalm 110__ proclaims this Messiah as well: “The Lord says to my Lord: ‘Sit at my right hand, until I make your enemies your footstool.’
 The Lord sends forth from Zion your mighty scepter.
 Rule in the midst of your enemies!”
 Jesus quotes this Psalm several times (Matt.
 22:41-45, Mark 12:35-37).
 Peter explicitly says it points to Jesus in his Pentecost sermon (Acts 2:32-36).
 And the author of Hebrews does the same (Heb.
 1:13; 4:14 through 5:10, 7:11-28).